Wacom-Developer/personal-knowledge-library/README.md

 ### Labels

-Now, in the given example all words that a assigned to the concept are labels.
+Now, in the given example all words that are assigned to the concept are labels.
 The label _Leonardo da Vinci_ is stored in the backend with an additional language code, e.g. _en_.

-There is always a main label, which refers to the most common or official name of entity.
+There is always a main label, which refers to the most common or official name of an entity.
 Another example would be Wacom, where _Wacom Co., Ltd._ is the official name while _Wacom_ is commonly used and be considered as an alias.

->  :pushpin: For the language code the **ISO 639-1:2002**, codes for the representation of names of languages—Part 1: Alpha-2 code.
+>  :pushpin: For the language code the **ISO 639-1:2002**, codes for the representation language names —Part 1: Alpha-2 code.
 Read more, [here](https://www.iso.org/standard/22109.html)

 ## Samples

 ### Entity handling

-This samples shows how to work with graph service.
+This samples shows how to work with the graph service.

 ```python
 import argparse